Skip to main content

 [metadata_store.s3]

-# No capabilities field — probe runs at startup for S3 lock strategy
+# No capabilities field: probe runs at startup to detect provider support

 Performance impact: